aamik/aamik/README.md

 # Hi, I'm Aapo!

 My lifelong passion for computers has evolved into a dedicated academic and professional endeavour.
+My repositories reflect my learning journey throughout the years.
 Currently working in building AI models in medicine.

 ## 📫 Get in Touch